Online Shopping Scams To Watch Out For

 Order Confirmation

-The victim receives an email asking them to confirm an order made through Amazon or another large e-tailer.
+The victim receives an email asking them to confirm an order made through Amazon or another large retailer.
 The target needs to verify the order details through an embedded link.
+Clicking on the link will allow scammers to harvest their personal information such as passwords and anything else entered on the site and may even download malware onto the user’s computer.

 Delivery Issues

-Delivery scams generally take the form of a message appearing to be from USPS, FedEx, or another delivery service, informing the victim of a “delivery issue” with an order.
-The scammers ask to confirm or update their information with the provided link.
+Delivery scams usually take the form of a message appearing to be from USPS, FedEx, or another delivery service, informing the victim of a “delivery issue” with an order.
+The scammers ask to confirm or update their information within a link that they provide.

-Doing so will give the scammer access to the target’s financial information and open the door to identity theft and more.
+Accessing the link and updating your information will give the scammer access to your financial information and open the door to identity theft.

-In another variation of a delivery scam, the scammers ask the target to pay a fee for covering a customs charge or tax.
-Of course, these fees are invented by the scammer, who will gladly pocket the money.
+In another variant of a delivery scam, the scammers ask the target to pay a fee for covering a customs charge or tax.
+These are fake fees invented by the scammer, who will pocket any money paid.

 If you’ve been targeted by a scam pretending to be the United States Postal Service, there’s an entire organization dedicated to stopping and protecting Americans from these crimes called the United States Postal Inspection Service (USPIS).
 Report mail fraud, identity theft, mail theft, and cybercrime to USPIS at uspis.gov/report.